DiesDxo/webvisitor/README.md

 I dedicate it to people who are tired of waiting for a long time to index their website/blog, maybe this will help a little.
 I am not responsible if someone abuses this script to send traffic continuously without stopping, because it can cause non-indexing, aka the loss of the web/blog index from Google.

-`use as necessary, take your own risk!`
+`Use as necessary, take your own risk!`